SueMap Home Page

 On–Site Backup, or How to Copy the data file:.

-It is “frozen” as soon as you change its name (or location).
+The Data file is “disconnected from the Applicaton” as soon as you change its name (or location).

 Renaming example:

-These “frozen in time” data files can be burned to a CD for off site storage.
+Unless you open this data file directly, you will no longer be able to make changes to it.
+These renamed data files become “frozen in time” and can be burned to a CD for off site storage.

 Be sure you keep the original, in its original location, with its simple original name — ie. “ClarkData.mdb” — so it will continue to receive new data.